PxPerfectMike/scootloops/readme.md

 ## forLoopUp(start, end, callback)

-A simple incrementing for loop that starts from start and goes up to end.
+A simple incrementing for-loop that starts from start and goes up to end.
 The loop runs the callback function for each iteration, passing in the current loop index as an argument.

 ```javascript
 forLoopUp(0, 10, (i) => {